aave/docs-v3/core-contracts/misc/aaveoracle.md

 # AaveOracle

-Contract to get asset prices, manage price sources and update the fallback oracle.
+Contract to get asset prices, manage price sources and update the [fallback oracle]().

-Protocol V3 uses Chainlink Aggregators as the source of all asset prices.
+Protocol V3 uses [Chainlink Aggregators]() as the source of all asset prices.

 {% hint style="warning" %}
 The fallback oracles from V1 and V2 of the protocol are now deprecated and no longer maintained.
 {% endhint %}

-The source code can be found [here](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveOracle.sol).
+The source code is available on [GitHub](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveOracle.sol).

 ## Write Methods